usnistgov/PrivacyEngCollabSpace/templates/README.md

 A “use case” is an example of an organization processing data about individuals for some explicit purpose(s) (e.g., where a goal is to prevent re-identification of the data during its processing, improve privacy risk management practices).

-These use case template can be used for scenarios where solutions have been implemented or where solutions are needed.
+The use case template can be used for scenarios where solutions have been implemented or where solutions are needed.